samarjit/koa-router-ajv-swaggergen/README.md

 Run `npm install -D swagger-ui-dist`

-Install peer dependencies if not already part of your project Run `npm install koa @koa/router ajv delegates extend flatten formidable json-schema-resolver qs clone`
+Install peer dependencies if not already part of your project Run `npm install koa @koa/router ajv formidable json-schema-resolver qs`

 > You can replace npm with yarn commands above if you prefer yarn.
 Yarn 2 is also supported which will not create node_modules.